ArJSarmiento/Gesture-Controlled-Video-Manipulation-OpenCV/README.md

 # Gesture-Controlled Image Manipulation

-This project is a gesture-controlled image manipulation program that uses OpenCV to track the user's hand and MediaPipe to detect hand landmarks.
+A gesture-controlled image manipulation program that uses OpenCV to track the user's hand and MediaPipe to detect hand landmarks.
 The program can detect and track the user's hand in real-time.

 ## Functionality and Features
 - Adjust the following parameters in live video: